 Renovations to the York County History Steam Plant to Create New Museum

-Barton Associates is providing MEP design and construction services for 51,780 square feet of renovations and additions to the York County History Center, formerly the Met-Ed steam plant.
-The project will create exhibit, library, archive, and event spaces and service as the organization’s headquarters.
+Barton provided MEP design and construction services for 51,780 square feet of renovations and additions to the York County History Center, formerly the Met-Ed steam plant.
+The project created exhibit, library, archive, and event spaces and service as the organization’s headquarters.

-Systems include a full sprinkler system, new plumbing with high efficiency water heaters, high-efficiency hot water boilers, and an air-cooled chiller with water-side economizer.
-HVAC systems exhibit areas include controls for both low- and high-humidity control using central station air handling units, variable air volume control, and digital controls.
+Systems included a full sprinkler system, new plumbing with high efficiency water heaters, high-efficiency hot water boilers, and an air-cooled chiller with water-side economizer.
+HVAC systems exhibit areas included controls for both low- and high-humidity control using central station air handling units, variable air volume control, and digital controls.

-An archival storage space is being provided with clean agent fire protection and narrow tolerance environmental conditions for special paper and film storage.
-The electrical system includes a new normal power service and a gas-fired emergency generator.
+An archival storage space was provided with clean agent fire protection and narrow tolerance environmental conditions for special paper and film storage.
+The electrical system included a new normal power service and a gas-fired emergency generator.
 Lighting is LED throughout with track lighting coordinated with the exhibit designs.
 Communications systems include fiber backbone and horizontal cabling and distribution, equipment racks, telephone/paging, sound distribution system, and addressable fire alarm.

 Project Overview